 Your installer is required to ensure that the new boiler meets the requirements, but it’s important for you to double-check this for your own peace of mind because if you knowingly have non-compliant work carried out, you could be prosecuted and fined up to £5,000 for breaching the Building Regulations.

 Find out more

 We’re fully up to speed on the changes so if you’re considering replacing your boiler, please contact us for information and advice about energy-efficient boiler installations.

-We’ve been installing energy efficient boilers in the Southern Manchester and Cheshire area since 2008 and we have a reputation for outstanding customer service.
+Range Heating have been installing energy efficient boilers in the Southern Manchester and Cheshire area since 2008 and we have a reputation for outstanding customer service.